luissilva1044894/Pyrez/README.rst

 ### Application Example

-- [FlaskPyrezAPI](https://github.com/luissilva1044894/FlaskPyrezAPI) - Example of a web application using Flask and Pyrez.
+- [FlaskPyrezAPI](https://github.com/luissilva1044894/FlaskPyrezAPI) - Sync example of a web application using Flask and Pyrez.

+- [PyrezBot](https://github.com/luissilva1044894/PyrezBot) - Async example of a Discord bot using Pyrez.

 ### License
 This project is provided under the [MIT License](https://opensource.org/licenses/MIT "Pyrez · MIT License").